Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Results and Discussion

 Overall, word embeddings based models recorded the highest corrections across all minimum lengths analysed.
 This is specifically important given that word embeddings based models are more generalizable to unseen words compared to models based on TF-IDF and LDA, which are limited to the vocabulary seen in the training corpus.
 The generalizability comes from the content used in training the word embedding model; In our case, the word embeddings used were trained on very generic content from web pages crawled from the Internet.
 Compared to the superior results achieved by word embedding based models, document embedding based models fell short of in terms of the accuracy.
 This, we believe, is due to the nature of the content used to train the document embedding model.
 We used content from Wikipedia to train our document embedding model and differences in actual content and writing style between Wikipedia and candidate responses may have contributed to the degraded performance of the document embedding based models.
 Further research is required to validate this and Doc2Vec models trained on other content such as tweets are options to consider.

-Overall, minimum response length of 50 words achieved the weakest results confirming our hypothesis that responses that are too short might not have enough textual content to predict the candidates' job-hopping likelihood.
+Overall, minimum response length of 50 words achieved the weakest results confirming our hypothesis that responses that are too short might not have enough textual content to predict the candidates' job-hopping motive.
 However, none of the models showed an increase in accuracy but a decrease or maintaining the same accuracy (with the exception of LIWC based model), when moving to a minimum length of 200 words.
 Given LIWC depends on counts of words related to pre-defined categories, we assume that more words in a response raise the possibility of finding more LIWC classified words in the response.
-However, the overall poor performance of LIWC highlights the limitations of closed-vocabulary approaches where a tediously developed lexicon for a certain domain cannot be applied to a different domain or generic content and vice versa.
+However, the overall poor performance of LIWC highlights the limitations of closed-vocabulary approaches where a tediously developed lexicon is less effective in generalizing to unseen words.

-Following sections describe some of the further analysis we performed on the best ‘language use to job-hopping likelihood' model (min. response length=150, using word embeddings features) to get a deeper understanding of the model's behaviour.
+Following sections describe some of the further analysis we performed on the best ‘text to JHM Scale' model (min. response length=150, using word embeddings features) to get a deeper understanding of the model's behaviour.
 These analyses were carried out on the remaining 20\% of the data that were left out of training the regression model.
 The gender and role family composition of the this test data set can be found Tables \ref{table:likelihood} and \ref{table:gender}.